SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1-prologue.markdown

 <span style="font-size:19px;">He Made Us A Kingdom Of Priests</span>

 Israel’s roles now belong to those of all nations who are freed from sins by Jesus’ blood (Re 5:10; Ex.
 19:6).
-From the outset, Jesus’ death is central to the message of Revelation.<sup>[ESVSB]</sup>
+From the outset, Jesus’ death is central to the message of Revelation.<sup style="font-size:10px;">[ESVSB]</sup>

 <!-- made us a kingdom, priests.
 Israel’s roles now belong to those of all nations who are freed from sins by Jesus’ blood (Re 5:10; Ex.
 19:6).
 From the outset, Jesus’ death is central to the message of Revelation. -->